DanteLore/SmolbeanPlanet3D/README.md

 Fixed normals on rotated meshes using a snazzy gizmo I copy pasta'd.
 ![Screenshot](./Docs/Images/screenshot5.png)

+## Got basic wave function collapse working

+Unlike with the 2D version of this project, where I typed in the tile neighbour relationships by hand, here I load all the meshes from a single FBX file, then use a fuzzy edge matching algorithm to decide whether they are compatible as neighbours or not.

 Hacked in a very basic weighting towards flat surfaces, which gives more open areas.
 ![Screenshot](./Docs/Images/screenshot4.png)